 Often when discrimination happens, you, the Complainant, have been harmed in some way.
-The negative impacts on you are the injurie (also called damages) you have suffered.
+The negative impacts on you are the injuries (also called damages) you have suffered.
 The Hearing Examiner decides what “damages” you should be awarded.
-He or she decides this based on the evidence presented at the Hearing on the Merits.
+They decide this based on the evidence presented at the Hearing on the Merits.

 When awarding damages, the goal of the Hearing Examiner is to “make you whole.”
 “Making you whole” means putting you in a condition that is at least as good as if you had never been discriminated against.

 There are two different types of damages you can suffer.
 They are emotional damages and economic damages.